Friends of the Marjorie Kinnan Rawlings Farm, Inc.

 The purpose of the CSO is to conduct programs, foster activities, raise funds and make expenditures to facilitate and enhance and preservation and interpretation of the Marjorie Kinnan Rawlings Historic State Park under the direction of and with priorities set by the Florida Division of Recreation and Parks and the park manager.

-The Friends of MKR Farm, Inc., produce annual programs for fundraising, special events, education, and outreach and awareness, to support the park.
+The Friends of the MKR Farm, Inc., produce annual programs for fundraising, special events, education, and outreach and awareness, to support the park.

-Consider joining the Friends of MKR Farm to support Marjorie’s historical home and slice of Florida history.
+Consider joining the Friends of the MKR Farm to support Marjorie’s historical home and slice of Florida history.